dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ### Low power design and analysis

 One thing I did know was that the LCD can be a power hog.
 So I implemented a variable PWM backlight with a pushbutton and interrupt dedicated only to this.
 Other than that, I have to admit I didn't really have a clue how long the battery was going to last.
 I didn't even do the most basic benchtop measurements.
-So here is the initial data:

-Not a disaster, but not great.
-You'll see below this at the top of the list of things to work on.
+You'll see that understanding the power consumption is at the top of my list of things to work on.
 I'll come back and document here.

 ### Debugging & Evaluating